Is your house a cat home or a dog home?

 Coming in toy, miniature, and standard versions, the poodle neither sheds nor smells, making it one of the most popular breeds of dog on the planet!

-All types of poodle have loving and friendly personalities, which makes them a great choice for getting along with cats.
+All types of poodles have loving and friendly personalities, which makes them a great choice for getting along with cats.

 Given the popularity of the Labrador retriever and the poodle, it should come as no surprise that the combination of the two is the most popular of mixed breeds these days.

-Like both of its parents, the Labradoodle has the easygoing and playful temperament that makes it a great cat companion.
+Like both of its parents, the Labradoodle has an easygoing and playful temperament that makes it a great cat companion.